-Expanding the membership, bringing patient access to the forefront in Ontario, helping organizations realize that patient registration is an important role, growth in centralized registration, and support to new managers in the field.
+Expanding the membership to over 80 health care organizations in Ontario, bringing patient access to the forefront in Ontario, helping organizations realize that patient registration is an important role, growth in centralized registration, and providing support to new managers in the field.

 What was the biggest surprise during your time as chair?

 Enthusiasm of new members—they are so excited to join!
 How much of an impact it made.
 If you asked me what the biggest frustration was, I would say the slow pace of getting organizations to see the value of centralization of registration, the importance of data quality, and the important role that registration has in impacting hospital revenue.

 How does your participation in PRNO help support you in your role as a leader of patient registration in a downtown Toronto teaching hospital?

 PRNO helps me in promoting the sharing of information, benchmarking, sharing best practices and standardization, and sharing communication.
 There is so much change ongoing, it is crucial to be able to discuss it with peers and figure out ‘how do we do this?’ so that we call all successfully implement the change.

 If you could carve the future of PRNO, what would it look like?

 - A national group